Hassle Free and Pulled Together

 All hair grows in cycles that consist of three stages – the Anagen phase (active growth), Catagen phase (dormant growth), or Telogen phase (fall-out stage).
 Hair can only be permanently destroyed in the Anagen (active) phase when the hair follicles are being fed by blood vessels.
 The heat generated from the laser light seals off the blood vessels to these active hairs.
 Our specialized treatment program takes a phased approach to laser hair removal to coincide with this active phase of your hair growth.

-1.)
-Make sure not to wax or pluck for 3 – 4 weeks prior to your appointment.
+- Make sure to stop waxing, tweezing, plucking or threading 3 – 4 weeks prior to your appointment.

 - Anyone who is taking photosensitizing antibiotics